justicenyaga/justicenyaga/README.md

 - ✨ Other details are at [my linkedIn profile](https://linkedIn.com/in/justice-nyaga)

-- 🔭 I’m currently working on Django, Node.js, React & React Native projects.
+- 🔭 I’m currently working on Golang, Spring Boot and React projects.

 - 👨‍💻 All of my projects are available at [https://github.com/justicenyaga](https://github.com/justicenyaga)